Midtrans/Midtrans-Magento2/README.md

 1. **Snap payment integration**

-    This is the default Snap for Midtrans Magento plugins, Snap payment will auto-enabled when install the Midtrans plugins.
+    This is the default Snap for Midtrans Magento plugins, Snap payment will be auto-enabled when installing the Midtrans plugins.
 Midtrans will show the available payment method on the Snap payment screen.

 2. **Specific Payment integration | Optional**